IsraelHikingMap/Site/README.md

 * Updater will be discussed below.

 # Setting up this project
-In order to be able to see this site you'll need some tools:
+In order to be able to build this site you'll need some tools:
 * Download and install [Visual Studio 2015](https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx) or later.
 * Using nuget install/update the following: TypeScript, Web Essentials, Chutzpah (both runner and context menu).